91nunocosta/todolist/README.md

 - [x] All endpoints should return JSON responses.

+# TODO

+- [ ] add docker compose for running locally

+- [ ] add instructions for running to the README

+- [ ] add API documentation

+- [ ] add assumptions to README

+- [ ] add discussion of stack and design decisions to the REAME

+- [ ] complete next steps to README

+- [ ] add tox and code quality analysis

+- [ ] improve code quality
 # How to run unit tests locally

 To test the application locally you will need: